Varna in Bulgaria is rightfully known as the Pearl of the Black Sea.

 18. Just 17 km outside Varna is the most important rock monastery on the Bulgarian Black Sea coast.
 The medieval Aladzha Monastery was hewn in the rocks and was active between the 13th and the beginning of the 16th centuries.
 Read more about this fascinating place here.

 19. Varna is less than an hour away from the capitals of the First Bulgarian Empire – Pliska and Preslav.
 Thus you can easily have a fabulous day trip exploring archaeological excavations, exciting museums and the remains of the Great Basilica.
-The Great Basilica was once the largest cathedral in Europe.
-It was built during the Christianisation of Bulgaria 1150 years ago.
+The latter was built during the Christianisation of Bulgaria 1150 years ago.
 Read more about Pliska – the first capital of Bulgaria – here.

 20. In Varna you will find the forth largest preserved Roman baths in Europe, which are also the largest ones on the Balkan peninsula.
 The Roman Thermae were built in the 2nd century AD.
 Every five years they would serve as the centre of major athletic games.
 Read more about Varna’s Roman Baths here.